odosa-osifo/odosa-datascience.github.io/README.md

   * Lifestyle (smoking, alcohol)
   * Symptoms (coughing, fatigue, etc.)

-The dataset enables prediction using **non-invasive indicators**, making the solution scalable and cost-effective.
+The dataset enables prediction using **non-invasive indicators**, making the solution scalable and cost-effective

 ---